Article by Jerry Low

 Geek dad, SEO data junkie, investor, and founder of Web Hosting Secret Revealed.
 Jerry has been building Internet assets and making money online since 2004.
 He loves mindless doodling and trying new food.

-Looking forward to start a web host?
-Can’t decide on which web hosting company to go with?
+Looking forward to start a website?
+Can’t decide on which web host is best for you?
 Then this post is a must-read.

 About two weeks ago I reached out to a group of Internet savvy users – pro bloggers, WordPress developers, book writers, WordPress designers, Internet marketers, and web developers – and asked one simple question: